arangodb/docs/3.10/use-cases.md

 but without the limitations of a pure key-value store.
 Every document has a `_key` attribute, which is either user-provided or automatically generated.
-You can create additional indexes and work with subsets of attributes as needed, requiring the system to be aware of the stored data structures.
+You can create additional indexes and work with subsets of attributes as needed, requiring the system to be aware of the stored data structures - unlike pure key-value stores.

 While ArangoDB can store binary data, it is not designed for binary large objects (BLOBs) and works best with small to medium-sized